craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan XX 22.md

 Int check on reality?

-Cool, great intro; where do we go from here?
-They need something to come to them - is that the mind flayers?
+Cool, great intro; where do we go from here? **SOMEWHERE** They need something to come to them - is that the mind flayers?
 I dont think so.
 This guy is a hunter.
 Maybe he has some plot to go back to but this guy has been lost a long time.

+Okay.
+Some options:
+- "kind" drow
+- kind mercenaries
+- following someone bad home

+What are they looking for:
+BARDAUX
+INFORMATION ON BARDAUX
+INFORMATION ON WHITIMORE
+INFORMATION ON PEOPLE WHO TAKE PEOPLE FROM ABOVE